anishd7/aidebates/README.md

 - **Python** 3.14+ and [**uv**](https://docs.astral.sh/uv/) (Python package manager)
 - **Docker** and **Docker Compose** (for PostgreSQL)
 - At least one LLM API key (OpenAI or Anthropic)
-- **Optional**: Discord and/or Twitter developer app credentials (for OAuth sign-in -- username/password works without these)
+- **Optional**: Discord developer app credentials (for OAuth sign-in -- username/password works without these)

 ### 1. Clone the Repository